okta/odyssey/FORMS.md

 - `value`: Initial value of the Input.

 There are specific attributes that will need to be passed to individual Input types as well. <a href="https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input">This chart from MDN</a> provides an excellent breakdown.

+### States

+Many of these states are assigned or applicable to the `<input>` element.
+However, those Input states may be better reflected at the Field level.
+For example: dimming Field.Label for `disabled` elements; showing Field.Error only when an Input is `invalid`.

+- `active`: When the Input is activated by the user.
+- `autofill`: When an Input has been auto-filled by the browser.
+- `blank`: When an Input is empty.
+- `checked`: When Inputs like Radio and Checkbox are checked.
+- `dir`: The reading direction currently applied.
+- `disabled`: When an Input is disabled.
+- `enabled`: When an Input is enabled (rather than disabled).
+This is the default state.
+- `focus-within` When a child has `focus`.
+- `focus`: When the Input has focus.
+- `hover`: When the Input is hovered by a pointing device.
+- `in-range` When an Input is within the range constrictions. e.g. a slider.
+- `indeterminate`: When Inputs are in an indeterminate state. e.g. A "parent" checkbox for a group of mixed checked/unchecked Inputs.
+- `invalid`: When an Input has invalid contents/values.
+- `optional`: When an Input is optional.
+- `out-of-range`: When an Input is outside of range constrictions.
+- `placeholder-shown`: When placeholder text is visible.
+- `read-only`: When an Input cannot be changed by the user.
+- `read-wrate`: When an Input is user-editable (rather than read-only).
+This is the default state.
+- `required`: When an Input is required.
+- `target-within`: When a child is a `target`.
+- `target`: When the component is the target of a URL. e.g. `site.com/form#firstname`
+- `user-invalid`: When an Input is invalid, but only after a user has interacted with it.
+- `valid`: When an Input has valid contents/values.

 ### Content